groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/vietnamese/java/format-specific-merging/embed-documents-pdf-groupdocs-merger-java/_index.md

 ---
-title: "Add PDF Attachment Using GroupDocs.Merger for Java – Complete Guide"
-description: "Learn how to add PDF attachment and embed PPTX files using GroupDocs.Merger for Java.
-This guide covers setup, convert pptx pdf attachment, and best practices."
-date: "2026-02-13"
+date: '2026-02-13'
-weight: 1
-url: "/java/format-specific-merging/embed-documents-pdf-groupdocs-merger-java/"
+description: Tìm hiểu cách thêm tệp đính kèm PDF và nhúng tệp PPTX bằng GroupDocs.Merger cho Java.
+Hướng dẫn này bao gồm cài đặt, chuyển đổi PPTX thành tệp đính kèm PDF và các thực tiễn tốt nhất.
 keywords:
 - embed documents in PDF with Java
 - GroupDocs.Merger for Java setup
 - embedding PPTX into PDF
+title: Thêm tệp đính kèm PDF bằng GroupDocs.Merger cho Java – Hướng dẫn đầy đủ
 type: docs
+url: /vi/java/format-specific-merging/embed-documents-pdf-groupdocs-merger-java/
+weight: 1
 ---

+Docs"

+Proceed.

+Make sure to keep markdown formatting.

-# Add PDF Attachment Using GroupDocs.Merger for Java
+Now produce final content.# Thêm PDF Attachment Using GroupDocs.Merger for Java

 Embedding external files—such as a PowerPoint presentation—directly into a PDF is a powerful way to keep related content together.
-In this tutorial you’ll **add PDF attachment** to an existing PDF using GroupDocs.Merger for Java, learn how to **convert pptx pdf attachment**, and discover best practices for saving and managing the resulting document.
+In this tutorial you’ll **add pdf attachment** to an existing PDF using GroupDocs.Merger for Java, learn how to **convert pptx pdf attachment**, and discover best practices for saving and managing the resulting document.

 ## Quick Answers
 - **What does “add pdf attachment” mean?** It embeds another file (e.g., PPTX) inside a PDF as an attachment.
 - **Which library supports this?** GroupDocs.Merger for Java provides a simple API for PDF attachments.
 - **Do I need a license?** A free trial works for evaluation; a permanent license is required for production.
 - **Can I embed other formats?** Yes, most common document types are supported.
 - **Is it thread‑safe?** Operations are safe when each thread uses its own `Merger` instance.

 ## What is “add pdf attachment”?